-As a rural county, Cheshire attendees felt the lack of an urban centre meant the LGB&T community was less visible than in other places.
-Transport around the county could be a problem.
-Cheshire is perceived to be a wealthy place, despite there being pockets of deprivation.
+As a rural county without a large urban centre Cheshirestruggles with LGB&T visibility and transport around the county can be a problem.
+It is perceived to be a wealthy place, despite there being pockets of deprivation.

 Engagement with LGB&T populations through voluntary and community groups does work, but relatively few groups exist.
 The public sector needs to be aware that if LGB&T engagement is difficult it does not mean there are no LGB&T issues or no LGB&T population in Cheshire.